Taciturny/Mental_Health_Convo/README.md

 `Option 2`: Use Preprocessed Data

-If you want to use the clean, preprocessed data, skip the data ingestion step and execute the main script directly.
-Before running this script, ensure you have created a `.env` file and included all the necessary variables defined in `config.py`.
-This will allow the script to correctly insert data into the knowledge base
+If you want to use the cleaned, preprocessed data, you can skip the data ingestion step and run the main script directly.
+Before executing the script, ensure you have downloaded the following models from Hugging Face: `gpt2`, `dialogpt`, `distilgpt2`, and `distilbert-base-uncased-finetuned-sst-2-english`.
+Hugging Face should be installed and imported as a singleton.
+Additionally, make sure all necessary variables are correctly configured in `src.core.config.py`.
+This will enable the script to properly insert data into the knowledge base
 ```bash
 python -m src.main
 ```